 Some city streets function as part of the state transportation system.
 Maintenance of these streets requires ongoing agreements between WSDOT and local jurisdictions.

-Refer to City Streets as State Highways Maintenance Guidelines (PDF 841KB) for more information on working with local jurisdictions on shared maintenance and operations responsibilities.
+Refer to City Streets as Part of State Highways (PDF 4.3MB) in Appendix A of the Maintenance Manual for more information on working with local jurisdictions on shared maintenance and operations responsibilities.

 See also RCW47.24.020 (6) (13) and (17) for more information on the jurisdiction and responsibilities for maintenance, control and other duties, and the updated population thresholds for these agreements.